Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 As you complete the activities in each stage, the benchmarks your lead hits will help you know when to move them to the next stage.
 Typically, these benchmarks are actions your lead must take, like accepting a presentation.
 Once they take the action or reach the threshold, you can move them into the next stage and start executing the activities involved in the new stage.
 The marketing team can also nurture the lead via email nurturing, content delivery, and other efforts.

 CRMs play a significant role in lead nurturing.
 With a CRM, you can create tangible pipelines that reflect your nurturing phase’s stages.
-You can also manually move leads through the pipeline stages to track progress on deals and use CRM metrics to analyze your nurturing process, easily spotting weak points to improve.
-Now, let's take a closer look at the common stages and associated activities:
+You can also manually move leads through the pipeline stages to track progress on deals and use CRM metrics to analyze your nurturing process, easily spotting weak points to improve on.
+Now, let's take a closer look at the common stages and associated activities of lead nuturing:

 It’s important to divide your lead nurturing process into sequential stages, each with specific benchmarks for entry and actions a sales rep should take to push the lead to the next stage.
-Below we’ve given some common lead nurturing stages and their associated nurturing activities.
-Feel free to switch the order or add your own stages to tailor it to your lead nurturing process.
+Typically, salespeople send a sales email, make a sales call, conduct a live product demo, give a sales presentation, draft a business proposal, and then mark the lead as closed/won or closed/lost.
+However, feel free to switch the order or add your own stages to represent your unique process.

 After a salesperson has received or generated a sales qualified lead, they’ll reach out through emails to make an introduction and convince the lead to take a phone call to learn more about the offer.
 Typically, the benchmark required for entry into this stage is an expression of interest in the product or service and their level of fit.
 A seller will likely send 2–4 emails in an attempt to get a response.
 The emails usually focus on how they can help resolve the lead’s pain points.